sayar/android-requests/README.md

 * Best HttpClient selection depending on Android Target So long as there is fragmentation on Android, android-requests will ensure your calls work consistently and without error on all platforms.
-You will no longer have to deal with the different bugs in the the different HttpClients of each platform.
+You will no longer have to deal with the different bugs in the the different HttpClients or UrlConnections of each platform.
 * High Performance, Async Requests (Can be executed in Blocking and NonBlocking Modes)
+* Fire and Forget Capability
+    Set up Android Requests to keep your data up-to-date.
+It works with your server to ensure the latest data is available on your device.
+Fire a request and forget about getting updates. * See Notes.
 * High Performance Json/Xml Parsing.
 (Yaml Coming Soon)
+* High Performance Response Caching (Coming Soon)
 * Automatic Gzip Decompression
-* Sensible HttpClient Defaults
+* Sensible HttpClient/UrlConnection Defaults
 * Connection-Pooling
 * Graceful handling of SSL Caches.
 * Basic/Digest Authentication (Digest Coming Soon)
 * International Domains and Urls
 * SSL Caching
 * Sessions with Cookies (Coming Soon)
+* Proxies Support (Coming Soon)
+* Transparent IPv6 Support (Coming Soon)
+* Network Sign On Handling (Coming Soon)
 * And more coming soon.
 (See TODO for how to contribute)

+Notes:
+For this to work effectively, your server must properly respond to If-Modified-Since headers or else you risk exhausting the user's bandwidth.

 ## Contribute